risacker/startup_namer/README.md

 # Startup Namer

-A basic application built in flutter.
+A basic application built in flutter which shows name of startup.
+You can save your suggestions too.

 ## Getting Started